bigbadcon/bbc-11ty/src/register-thank-you.md

 Check out our ever growing [list of events](/events)!

-Join everyone attending the con in Discord.
-Here's an [invite](https://discord.gg/nqHMvqz6cZ)!

 We encourage you to back our [fundraiser](https://www.mightycause.com/story/Bigbadonline2024) and follow and promote us on mastodon [@bigbadcon@dice.camp](https://dice.camp/@robindlaws/109819027187621882)

 **Subscribe** to the [Big Bad Con YouTube Channel](https://www.youtube.com/@BigBadCon) where our online panels will be!